ultimape/Britomartis/README.md

 >
 > -- @ultimape [(Source)](https://twitter.com/ultimape/status/562610237640048640)

 I see the problem with spam on social networks as being an ecosystem one.
-I think we're reaching a tipping point where twitter is being overwhelmed with it's own success and we are reaching the marketing equivalent of [Eternal September](https://en.wikipedia.org/wiki/Eternal_September).
+I think we're reaching a tipping point where twitter is being overwhelmed with it's own succeess and we are reaching the marketing equivalent of [Eternal September](https://en.wikipedia.org/wiki/Eternal_September).

 > In my view, automated spammy growthhacking marketers (and services), with their fake follows and faves, are what is destroying twitter.
 >